gingerchew/ginger.wtf-2024/src/posts/the-best-advice-i-ever-got.md

 Either that or you realized that you're probably out of your depth, and need to learn a bit more before you toss your hat in the ring.

-It could be clear that, while it is important, the weekly standup isn't the time to bring it.
+It could be clear that, while it is important, the weekly standup isn't the time to bring it up.
 Instead you're going to find a place where it makes more sense.

 What if everyone also felt the air get sucked out of the room because of what *Clint* said?
 Maybe it is understood, and you don't need to bring the hammer down.